 Programs – The Associates organize faculty lectures, panel discussions, commencement forums, and events for the Brown community.
 Events are offered on campus and regionally for students, faculty, parents, alumnae/i and the general public.

-Archives – The Associates support two archives within the Brown University Library.
-The Christine Dunlap Farnham Archives documents the history of Brown alumnae and the women of Rhode Island.
-The Feminist Theory Archives features the work of scholars who have brought feminism into the vanguard of academic research.
+Pembroke Center Archives – The Associates support two archives within the Brown University Library.
+The Christine Dunlap Farnham Archive documents the history of Brown alumnae and the women of Rhode Island.
+The Feminist Theory Archive features the work of scholars who have brought feminism into the vanguard of academic research.
 Both archival collections include paper documents, recorded oral histories, digital documents, and physical artifacts that are of great interest to scholars from around the world.

-Publications – The Associates produce a variety of materials in print and online, including newsletters, annual reports, a Facebook group, a Twitter feed, and special projects celebrating Brown women's history.
+Publications – The Associates produce a variety of materials in print and online, including newsletters, annual reports, a Facebook page, a Twitter feed, and special projects celebrating Brown women's history.

-Research Grants and Prizes – The Associates offer research grants and prizes to support undergraduate and graduate research and reward excellent scholarship.
+Research Grants and Prizes – The Associates offer research and internship grants and prizes to support undergraduate and graduate research and reward excellent scholarship.

 The Center’s name was chosen “to honor Pembroke College and to indicate continuity with its long tradition of educational excellence for women.”
 Shortly after the Center’s founding in the spring of 1981, Christine Dunlap Farnham’48 initiated the effort to develop an active alumnae component to support programs to complement the academic research mission of the Center and to help secure the new Center’s future.
 Although the Center had received generous funding from the Ford Foundation and the National Endowment for the Humanities, it was understood that these grants were seed money.
 In order for the Pembroke Center to grow and endure, it would need strong institutional support for its ambitious fledging research program, its new women’s studies concentration, and programs and projects yet to come.